 Rwanda is densely inhabited country with undulating hills, gorgeous lakes and volcanoes.
 Country has left the nightmarish 1990s in the past and is progressive, tidy and welcoming.

-Rwanda is increasingly popular destination for observation of fauna and jungle walks (including treetop walks).
+Rwanda is an increasingly popular destination for the observation of fauna and jungle walks (including treetop walks).
 Nevertheless, in spite of the impressive landscape, there are few well-known landmarks of international fame.

 Natural landmarks of Rwanda